“Give me a lever long enough and a fulcrum on which to place it, and I shall move the world.”

-Depending on the sector, context, time period and perspective, perceptions of financial leverage can change dramatically as outlined below.
+Depending on the sector, context, time period, and perspective, perceptions of financial leverage can change dramatically as outlined in the following table.

-So, what makes leverage good and what makes it bad?
-Let’s start by clarifying our definition of “financial leverage” (which is also called financial “gearing” in the UK and Australia).
-We define financial leverage as the process of borrowing capital to make an investment with the expectation that the profits made from the investment will be greater than the interest on the debt.
+So, what makes leverage good, and what makes it bad?
+Let’s start by clarifying our definition of “financial leverage” (which is also called financial “gearing” in the United Kingdom and Australia).
+We define financial leverage as the process of borrowing capital to make an investment, with the expectation that the profits made from the investment will be greater than the interest on the debt.

-The next point to note is that many tax regimes create an incentive in favor of leverage by making interest paid tax-deductible; again creating a somewhat unhealthy bias toward increasing debt levels.
-From an after-tax cash flow perspective, the government is, in effect, subsidizing a portion of the interest expense.
+The next point to note is that many tax regimes create an incentive in favor of leverage by making interest paid tax deductible — again, creating a somewhat unhealthy bias toward increasing debt levels.
+From an after-tax cash flow perspective, the government is, in effect, subsidising a portion of the interest expense.

 Leverage Status Quo